You may also want to know........

 A. No - the most usual route to get counselling and psychotherapy is self-referral, where you contact me directly and we agree to meet and discuss what you feel you need.
 However, I also take referrals from G.P.s, psychiatrists, other medical consultants, private medical insurance companies and Employee Assistance Programmes.
-I am an accredited provider with a number of private medical insurance companies, including BUPA, so you may be able to claim for your counselling and psychotherapy through your medical insurance company.

 Q. What's the difference between counselling & Psychotherapy

-Q. What is IMAGO Therapy?
+B>Q. What is IMAGO Therapy?